If you don’t have one, you should change that now.

 Calls to action are very important.
 Sometimes they are subtle.
 Sometimes they are in your face.
 Whatever form they take, you need to be aware of how to use them on your audience.

 Why do you need a call to action?

 It is not enough to just be on social media.
 It is not enough to just get a follower’s attention.
 Yes, you can attract new followers by simply sharing your art, but will you get art sales?
 Will you generate income or grow your email list if you are not giving your audience direction?
 You can, but using a call to action will increase your odds of success.

 When my Instagram following started to grow, I was filled with excitement when I got my first DMs asking, “Is that piece for sale?”
 It was a great feeling, but the fact a follower had to message me and ask this meant it wasn’t obvious my work was for sale.
 I wasn’t effectively communicating my call to action, and I was potentially missing out on sales as a consequence.

 I had my audience’s attention but I was wasting it without a call to action.

 What is your call to action?

 What do you want from your audience?
-What is your main focus?
 If you want to make art sales, then create calls to action that point your audience in that direction.
 If you just want new followers, then your call to action will come in the form of great content alone.
-(Please, please don’t use “follow me for more content like this” or anything of the sort in your social media captions.
+Please, please don’t use “follow me for more content like this” or anything of the sort in your social media captions.
 Also, do not drop unsolicited calls to follow you in strangers’ DMs or post comments.
 That is a waste of time and energy.
-Focus on creating great content.)
+Focus on creating great content.